INFURA/ethdenver-2019/docs/extended/description.md

 # EthQL Extended

-The extended variant of the EthQL Standard has a reference implementation in the [EthQL project](http://github.com/Consensys/ethql).
+The extended variant of EthQL has a reference implementation in the [EthQL project](http://github.com/Consensys/ethql).
 The implementation is a nodeJS middleware server that uses web3.js as an interface into the underlying Ethereum node.